 Guardians of the Galaxy Vol. 2 (2017)

-The film Guardians of the Galaxy Vol. 2 rated (M) is not suitable for children under thirteen years of age.
-(Sci-fi action and violence, sexual references, coarse language and fantasy themes)
+Not suitable for children under 13, parental guidance to 15 (Sci-fi action and violence, sexual references, coarse language and fantasy themes)

 This topic contains:

 - details of classification and consumer advice lines for Guardians of the Galaxy Vol. 2 (2017)

 - a review of Guardians of the Galaxy Vol. 2 (2017) completed by the Australian Council on Children and the Media (ACCM) on 5 May 2017.

 Overall comments and recommendations